 What is Hanja?

 These Chinese characters were officially used in Korea until just 100 years ago, when Hangul, the Korean alphabet, finally became popular as the writing system.
-Even today, you can still see some Hanja used in South Korea, especially in official documents.
+Even today, you can still see some Hanja used by South Koreans, especially in official documents.

 In North Korea, however, Hanja has officially not been used since 1949.
-Many words borrowed from Chinese have been replaced with native Korean words in the North.
-The Chinese loan words still used in and are written in Hangul now.
+Many words borrowed from Chinese have been replaced with native Korean words by North Koreans.
+The Chinese loan words are still used in and are written in Hangul now.
 You can find Hanja in special situations such as dictionaries.

 Hangeul Alphabet and Writing System